One Bike. Yours.

 My Seven… it’s a thing of beauty.
 Again, please accept my deepest thanks for all your assistance and to each of those that contributed in the making of it.
 You guys at Seven Cycles went ‘above and beyond the call of duty’… for me, you have been the best example of what dealing with the customer is all about and that’s not just in the biking industry. — Jack S., TX

-These are just some of the Seven Cycles that our Higher Gear customers have conceived.
+On our Facebook page, you’ll see some Seven Cycles that our Higher Gear customers have conceived.
 To keep up to date on our Seven builds as they arrive, like us on Facebook where we regularly post photos of cool bike builds.
 Now, what will yours look like?
 We’d love to help guide you through that process and make your dream Seven a reality.

 Higher Gear is the North Shore dealer for Seven Cycles.
 Whether you’re considering your first or third Seven, come see us to design a dream bicycle that celebrates who you are.
 Here’s a summary of the process, showing how Higher Gear works with you and Seven Cycles’ Performance Design Team to design a bike built just for you.